AdobeDocs/campaign-classic.en/help/installation/using/privacy.md

     In addition to the **robots.txt** file, it is advised to add a **X-Robots-Tag** header.
 You can do it in Apache or IIS and in the **serverConf.xml** configuration file.

     For more information, refer to [this article](https://developers.google.com/search/reference/robots_meta_tag).

+## Privacy Requests

+Refer to [this page](../../platform/using/privacy-management.md) for general information on what Privacy Management is and the implementation steps in Adobe Campaign.
+You will also find best practices and an overview of the user process and personas.